 None of the lawful bases take precedence over the others, and you should always use the one that is most appropriate to the circumstances having considered the purpose of the processing.

 You should carefully consider whether legitimate interests is the appropriate lawful basis for the particular processing operation.
 You should not look to rely on it simply because it may initially seem easier to apply than other lawful bases.
-It is not always be the easiest option, and in fact places more responsibility on you to justify your processing and any impact on individuals.
+It is not always the easiest option, and in fact places more responsibility on you to justify your processing and any impact on individuals.
 In effect, it requires a risk assessment based on the specific context and circumstances to demonstrate that processing is appropriate.

 What are the benefits of choosing legitimate interests?